r4ks/nopCommerce/src/Plugins/Nop.Plugin.Widgets.HumanResource/Readme.md

 All public related things you can put inside the normal Views, Controllers, Factories, Components, Validators ... folders on Plugins Root.

 ## Plugin Main File
+Normally it's named as the Last part of the plugins project name.
+There you can find the Install, Uninstall, Update methods that will be executed when the user install, uninstall or change the version.
+You can find the localized strings install method, the widgets declaration and there configuration.
+The Settings url getter is declared at the same file.

 ## Views
 Create your views inside Areas/Admin/Views/{GroupName}/??????.cshtml.